English Roadster Bicycles

 GH6 Dynohub Head Lamp and Tail Lamp Bulbs

 One of the curious features of this bicycle is the Sturmey-Archer Dynohub.
 This one happens to be a model GH6.
 It is a 6 volt AC electric dynamo (generator) located in the front wheel hub used to power the head and tail lamps.
 I verified the Dynohub was indeed functional by hooking a meter to the output terminals of the front hub and spinning the wheel by hand.
 However, the bulbs were intermittent.
 Upon further investigation, I determined that one of the lug crimps inside the head lamp assembly was loose and causing the problem.
 Specifically (for reference) the 6 volts was not getting to the base of the head lamp bulb socket.
 I also found that when either the front or rear bulb is removed from the circuit, the other bulb does not light.
 Both bulbs must be working to complete the circuit.
-This contradicts some web page I read which suggested that if one bulb blows, the life of the remaining bulb will be shortened due to the higher voltage.
+This contradicts some web page I read that suggested that if one bulb blows, the life of the remaining bulb will be shortened due to the higher voltage.
 Maybe that was for a later Dynohub model or circuit configuration.

 Also, the generator circuit shorted whenever the chrome bezel was placed on the head lamp assembly.
 I discovered, after considerable time spent trying to figure it out, the concave head lamp reflector was touching the hot terminal of the switch inside the assembly.
 So I used electrical tape to prevent the reflector from touching that terminal.
 When I opened the head lamp up the first time, some old electrical tape fell out.
 It might have been used for the same reason.

-I have found documentation on the Internet which suggests the GH6 Dynohub puts out 3 watts of power.
+I have found documentation on the internet that suggests the GH6 Dynohub puts out 3 watts of power.
 That is not much, and the bulbs for the headlamp and tail lamp need to be chosen carefully so as not to go over this limit.
 The challenge begins when you realize that modern bulbs are not readily available in the original specification sizes.
 Let me start by posting the original values as found on the piece of paper glued to the back of the concave headlamp reflector.
-The reflector is the part which the bulb pokes through and focuses the headlight beam.
+The reflector is the part the bulb pokes through and focuses the headlight beam.
 The original sticker on back side of head lamp reflector says:

 Bulbs